underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 ﻿# CrossWindowKeyStrokeSender
-Simple library for sending keyboard messages to window application from other window application or console application.
+Simple library which provides ability to send a key messages or text messages from one window to another window.
+Any of both windows can be either an application window or a console window.

+It's designed for sending short messages, which have around 1000 character or keystrokes.

+It might be used for:
+- Sending command to other window.
+For example, to a video game or specific console window.
+- Sending text messages to open text editor.

+## Install
 To be able use library, copy `CrossWindowKeyStrokeSender.h` file to project source folder.

-It's designed for sending short messages, which have no more than 1000 character.
-For example, like some chat command to a video game or command to other aplication window to load genereated script.
-Supported encoding formats for messages by this library: ascii, utf-16.
-If sent message seems to be crangled when arrives to target window, try using bigger value in `Delay(time_in_milliseconds)` or `Wait(time_in_milliseconds)` in `SendToWindow` function.

-*Note: Setting correct amount of time in `Delay` action and `Wait` action depends on: size of messages, speed of processor, reactability of target windwo.*

 ## Build Info
 - Compiled on: Visual Studio 2022
-- Target paltform: Windows 7/8/10 (32bit and 64bit)
+- Target platform: Windows 7/8/10 (32bit and 64bit)
 - Language: C++11

 # Message Delivery Method
-Library use three message delivery methods: Input, Send, Post
+Library uses three message delivery methods: Input, Send, Post

 ## Input Delivery Method
 Input delivery method simulates keyboard input messages.
-Messages are delivared as they would be pressed on keyboard.
+Messages are delivered as they would be pressed on keyboard.
 After sending input message, a wait time (`Wait(time_in_milliseconds)`) is required to be relatively sure if message is processed by target window.
 If multiple input messages are send, setting delay time (`Delay(time_in_milliseconds)`) is required.
 Delay makes `SendToWindow` function to wait a given amount of time after sending each input message, to relatively prevent collision of processing input messages.
 Function `SendToWindow` must be called from main thread of application.
-Using this method is most recomended.
+Using this method is most recommended.

+*Note: Setting correct amount of time in `Delay` action and `Wait` action depends on: size of messages, speed of processor, reactability of target window.*

 ### Input Example 1
 Sends text message to Notepad window as single text message.